 Currently no effective test exists to reliably diagnose the disease early when the chance for survival is greatest.
 Current treatment protocols have not appreciably altered mortality from this disease.
 Incidence rates have decreased only slightly, and much more work needs to be done.
 Our priority is to understand this disease so that a test for early detection and more effective treatments can be developed.

-Because there are not the numbers of well survivors to raise awareness for ovarian cancer, research has been grossly under funded.
+Because there are fewer numbers of well survivors to raise awareness for ovarian cancer, research has been grossly under funded.
 Progress is stalled due to lack of adequate research dollars.
 HERA is working to change these facts through our OSB Grant Program, participating at National Cancer Institute forums and on the national advocacy front.

 In just over a decade, prostate cancer has seen 5 year survival rates climb to 99% (SEER).* Ovarian cancer has seen very little appreciable gains.
 Five year survival continues to hover around 50% (SEER).* The numbers do not tell the whole story either as most women are in continual treatment for the years they are alive unlike other cancers that produce longer disease free periods, so quality of life for many living with ovarian cancer is poor.